Administrative Template: ADM files across different platforms

 It is important to note that ADM files shipped with Microsoft operating systems include descriptions of policy settings for not just that platform but for all other platforms on which Group Policy is supported.
 For example, the Windows XP Service Pack 2 ADM files described policy settings not just for this platform but also for Windows 2000 and Windows Server 2003.
 This approach allows management of machines that are running an operating system other than that on which GPEdit is used.

 Managing ADM files

 By default, ADM files are stored in each GPO, within Sysvol on domain controllers.
 This creates a simple and effective model for replicating ADM files across domain controllers (which is handled by the File Replication Service).
 However, in some instances this can cause operational issues.
 To this end, various policy settings are available to manage the manner in which ADM files are read and stored.
 These are described in Microsoft's KB article 816662.

+ADMX files

+Starting with Windows Vista, ADM files have mostly been replaced with ADMX files (and their associated language-specific ADML files).
+The ADMX file is structured in standard XML format, whereas the ADM files used a proprietary format.